Special Celebration for Children Ages 7 5 & 3

 Please contact shrine with any question or to make reservation.

-We prepare 7 years girl, 5 years boy.
+We prepare 7 years girl, 5 years boy, 3 years girl and boy.

 Full kimono sets with hair accessory for 7 years old girl - $50